Last modified: Aug 13, 2024

 Battery Cooling

-This effect is because the chemical reactions inside the battery accelerate when the temperature rises, and the internal resistance decreases.
+The battery temperature can rise to high levels during high-speed charging or sporty driving.
+When the battery is too hot, it can degrade faster, lose capacity, and reduce the range.
+This effect occurs because the chemical reactions inside the battery accelerate when the temperature rises, and the internal resistance decreases.
 Charging a hot battery at a high rate can also damage the cells and shorten their lifespan.

 To overcome this problem, some EVs have active battery cooling.
 This feature allows the EV to lower the battery’s temperature to a suitable level during charging or driving to increase charging or driving performance.